jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 *does component-stack use literal layout vs transformed layout)

 This is all pretty straightforward.
 However, the real benefit of the engine is that it handles animations as components move between states well.
+At a high level, the game logic on the server has decided how granularly to break up moves.
+Correct animations can only happen between versions; the server game logic thus decides where full animations MAY happen.
+It's up to the client to actually calculate the animations to occur, set them in motion, and figure out when they're done. _In the future it will also be possible for the client to decide to skip certain states because it doesn't want to animate each state change individually, by looking at a before and after state and choosing to not databind the former._

 At a high level, what we do is bind the first state, then bind the second state as a totally separate item.
 Items that just so happen to be in the same